uk-gov-mirror/UKGovernmentBEIS.beis-consumer-energy-efficiency-advice-service/angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.

+## Running tests

+Run the following:

+    ./node_modules/.bin/ng test --browsers Chrome

+then use the Chrome window which appears to view the test output.
+(The window will take 10-30s to appear, after things get compiled.
+Be patient.)

+To debug tests, open the Chrome devtools window.

+To run a single test, click its name in the test output in Chrome.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.